LogoLogo

 [0][0001][000]

-It is possible to use a varint of two or more bytes in order to extend the field identifier.
+It is possible to use a of two or more bytes in order to extend the field identifier.
 But in general terms, one byte covers up to 2^4 (16) Field Identifiers, and up to 2^3 (8) Wire Types, that should be enough for most use-cases.

 The following wire types are supported by default inside IOTMP: